ayushxx7/ayush-mandowara-blog/content/DataAnalysis/13-Inferential-Statistics.md

 ---
 title: Inferential Statistics
 description: general information about inferential statistics
-date: "2021-07-04"
+date: "2021-07-11"
 image: "statistics.jpg"
 author: "Ayush"
 tags: ["data-analysis", "statistics"]
 ---

 # Purpose of Inferential Statistics
-From a small dataset, we have to figure out information such that it applies to the whole population from the small dataset was obtained.
+From a small dataset, we have to figure out information such that it applies to the whole population.
-We will be to estimate population data from sample data but not find the exact values.
+We will be able to estimate population data from sample data but not find the exact values.
 We can make reasonable assumptions with limited level of certainty.

 ## Expected Value
-Expected Value is the average value that any random variable X will take, given it's probability of occurence.
+Expected Value is the average value that any random variable X will take, given it's probability of occurrence.
 EV(x) = x1 * P(X=x1) + x2 * P(x=x2) + x3  * P(x=x3) + ... + xn * P(x=xn)

 ### In Casinos, why does the house always win?
-Answer: House always wins because Casions have an expected value which is negative.
-This way, in the long run, even though some players might win large sums of money, the loosers collective will lose a lot more money, eventually making the house win in terms of total cash flow.
+Answer: House always wins because Casinos have an expected value which is negative.
+This way, in the long run, even though some players might win large sums of money, the losers collective will lose a lot more money, eventually making the house win in terms of total cash flow.

 ## Probability Distribution
+It is the mathematical function that gives the probabilities of occurrence of different possible outcomes for an experiment.
+It is a mathematical description of a random phenomenon in terms of its sample space and the probabilities of events.
-Probability distribution is defined as the probabilities of any random variable X taking any of the outcomes from the sample space
+The probabilities of occurrence of any random variable X taking any of the outcomes from the sample space

 ## The goals of inference
 - Estimate and quantify the uncertainty of an estimate of a population quantity (the proportion of people who will vote for a candidate).
 - Determine whether a population quantity is a benchmark value (“is the treatment effective?”).
-- Infer a mechanistic relationship when quantities are measured with noise (“What is the slope for Hooke’s law?”)
+- Infer a mechanistic relationship when quantities are measured with noise (“What is the slope for Hooke's law?”)
 - Determine the impact of a policy? (“If we reduce pollution levels, will asthma rates decline?”)
 - Talk about the probability that something occurs.

 ## Concerns
-- Is the sample representative of the population that we’d like to draw inferences about?
+- Is the sample representative of the population that we'd like to draw inferences about?
 - Are there known and observed, known and unobserved or unknown and unobserved variables that contaminate our conclusions?
 - Is there systematic bias created by missing data or the design or conduct of the study?
 - What randomness exists in the data and how do we use or adjust for it?
 Here randomness can either be explicit via randomization or random sampling, or implicit as the aggregation of many complex unknown processes.